 The Iranian regime is one of the world’s worst persecutors of journalists and suppressors of journalism.
-Tehran imprisons, harasses, and surveils journalists and their families; censors reporting—both directly and by intimidating journalists into self-censoring; and prevents dissemination of journalism by blocking access to social media and jamming satellite-television signals.
-Iran’s war on journalists and journalism reflects the Islamic Republic’s fear of public knowledge of—and resistance to—its systematic malfeasance, mismanagement, and repression.
+Tehran imprisons, harasses, and surveils journalists and their families; censors reporting—both directly and by intimidating journalists into self-censoring; and prevents the dissemination of journalism by blocking access to social media and jamming satellite-television signals.
+Iran’s war on journalists and journalism reflects the Islamic Republic’s fear of public knowledge of—and resistance to—its systemic malfeasance, mismanagement, and repression.

 Charges brought against journalists include:

 Journalists convicted of such crimes have been sentenced to prison terms (often lengthy), lashes, and/or internal exile, and have been prohibited from continuing to work in their chosen profession.

 One of the Iranian regime’s most famous hostages was U.S. journalist Jason Rezaian, a former Tehran bureau chief for the Washington Post.
 Rezaian and his wife, fellow journalist Yeganeh Salehi, were arrested in 2014.
 Salehi was released on bail three months later, but Rezaian was held captive for 544 days at Evin Prison.
 He was sentenced to an undisclosed prison term in 2015.
 Tehran released Rezaian and three other American hostages in 2016 in exchange for U.S. clemency to or dismissal of charges against 21 Iranian nationals.